aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 ### S3 Object Lambda

-This example is based on the AWS Blog post [Introducing Amazon S3 Object Lambda – Use Your Code to Process Data as It Is Being Retrieved from S3](https://aws.amazon.com/blogs/aws/introducing-amazon-s3-object-lambda-use-your-code-to-process-data-as-it-is-being-retrieved-from-s3/){target="_blank" rel="nofollow"}.
+This example is based on the AWS Blog post [Introducing Amazon S3 Object Lambda – Use Your Code to Process Data as It Is Being Retrieved from S3](https://aws.amazon.com/blogs/aws/introducing-amazon-s3-object-lambda-use-your-code-to-process-data-as-it-is-being-retrieved-from-s3/){target="_blank"}.

 === "app.py"